 Part-time swordsmith.
 Reluctant sorcerer.
 Novice strategist and tactician.
 A man with a mission... and a problem.

 As the sole surviving heir to the rule of Darthen's rural Brightwood province, Herewiss's early life should have been quiet and unremarkable, occupied by the studies that would underpin his lordship and the occasional call to battle in support of Darthen's Queen.
-But his preparation to succeed his father as the next Prince of the Brightwood has been interrupted by a pair of unexpected developments.
+But his preparation to succeed his father as the next Prince of the Brightwood was interrupted early on by a pair of unexpected developments.

-First came the shocking discovery that he possessed enough of the dangerous blue Fire of Power to focus -- if it didn't kill him first, as it killed the only other two men who focused it (and saved the world) more than a thousand years before.
-Then came an unwelcome royal visit that threw him together with the deeply annoying son of the visiting king of Arlen.
+First, in his early teens, came the shocking discovery that he possessed enough of the dangerous blue Fire of Power to focus -- if it didn't kill him first, as it killed the only other two men who focused it (and saved the world) more than a thousand years before.
+Then, some years later, came an unwelcome royal visit that threw him together with the deeply annoying son of the visiting king of Arlen.

-Typically, Herewiss was the last to see the way the mutual disdain between him and Prince Freelorn was shifting gradually through acceptance into friendship, and finally into something far deeper.
-When on his father's death Freelorn was outlawed by his family's enemies and forced to flee his homeland, Herewiss swore to do whatever he could to help put Lorn on the Throne that was his by right.
+Typically, Herewiss was the last to realize how the mutual disdain between him and Prince Freelorn began shifting gradually through acceptance into friendship, and finally into something far deeper.
+When on his father's death Freelorn was outlawed by his family's enemies and banished from his homeland, Herewiss swore to do whatever he could to help put Lorn on the Throne that was his by right.